 - Another device was purchased the same year.

-- There are other people in the applicant's family who are eligible for financial assistance towards purchasing a device.
+- There are other people in the applicant's family who are eligible for financial assistance towards purchasing a device in the same year.

 - The applicant had other expenses related to the disorder in the same year for which no financial assistance from any source was received.

-- The applicant's family is paying for another first degree family member to reside in an institutional arrangement.
+- The applicant's family is paying for a child or another first degree family member to reside in an institutional arrangement.

 List of Rehabilitation Devices